tidymodels/tidymodels.org/learn/work/tune-text/index.html.md

 * [Stem](https://smltar.com/stemming.html) tokens to a common root where possible.

-* Convert tokens to dummy variables via a [signed, binary hash function](https://bookdown.org/max/FES/encoding-predictors-with-many-categories.html).
+* Convert tokens to dummy variables via a [unsigned, binary hash function](https://bookdown.org/max/FES/encoding-predictors-with-many-categories.html).

 * Optionally transform non-token features (the count-based features like number of lowercase characters) to a more symmetric state using a [Yeo-Johnson transformation](https://bookdown.org/max/FES/numeric-one-to-one.html).